atsepkov/RapydScript/README.md

     window.RapydScript.change_text = change_text
 ```
-An explanation of the code; first the Bunch class is just a convient class that we can register and add all of our other classes and functions to in order to provide a unique NameSpace and prevent conflicting with other JavaScript or DOM objects.
-We then access the DOM using window element and create a NameSpace of "window.RapydScript" because the default behavior of RapydScript is to apply scope protection to your functions and classes; another words this makes your functions and classes reachable via the window.RapydScript NameSpace.
+The Bunch class is just a convenience class that we can register and add all of our other classes and functions to in order to provide a unique namespace and prevent conflicting with other JavaScript or DOM objects.
+We then access the DOM using window element and create a NameSpace of "window.RapydScript" because the default behavior of RapydScript is to apply scope protection to your functions and classes; another words this makes your functions and classes reachable via the window.RapydScript namespace.
 Next we define our function which uses some JavaScript to find the element by id and then access the innerHTML property and change it.
-Finally we register our function to the NameSpace we created earlier window.RapydScript.
+Finally we register our function to the namespace we created earlier window.RapydScript.

-Next we need to compile the RapydScript code into Javascript to do this we simply execute the following command (which assumes that you have already installed RapydScript):
+Next we need to compile the RapydScript code into JavaScript to do this we simply execute the following command (which assumes that you have already installed RapydScript):

-     rapydscript rapid-test.py --output rapid-test.js
+     rapydscript test.py --output test.js

-Now if you ensure that "rapid-test.js" and "test.html" are in the same directory you can now open the "test.html" file in your browser and press the button to see the text change.
+Put `test.js` and `test.html` in the same directory and open the "test.html" file in your browser and press the button to see the text change.
 > Warning: You can not perform AJAX requests without having a running web server due to cross site requests protections in most browsers.
 > Note: You could remove the default scope protection and avoid the NameSpaces by executing the command using the -b or --bare option.